These publications, formerly published by David Moore on behalf of The Palmerston Forts Society

-These booklets are published by David Moore.
+are now published by David Moore.

 Copies can be purchased via this website.
+Most are available through amazon.co.uk.

 VF1 : Arming the Forts by David Moore : Published 2011 A description of the ordnance of the Victorian land Forts.
 This includes the 7-inch Rifled Breech Loading gun, the 64pr, Rifled Muzzle loading gun, the 13-inch mortar, the 40 and 20 pr.
 Rifled Breech loader, the Moncrieff mounting and the 6.6-inch howitzer.
 A4 format, 44 pages, illustrated.
 EAN 978-0-9548453-4-6 Price £5.50 Sterling |